 Quick Overview of IISc Summer Internship 2026

-| Institute | Indian Institute of Science (IISc) |
+| Institute | Indian Institute of Science (IISc), Bengaluru |

-| Internship type | Research-based summer internships |
+| Internship Type | Research-based summer internships |

-| Internship period | May to August 2026 (varies by program) |
+| Internship Window | Primarily May–July (varies by department and route) |

-| Typical duration | 7 to 12 weeks |
+| Typical Duration | About 7 weeks to 12 weeks (route specific) |

 | Mode | On-campus (in-person) |

-| Stipend | Varies by program and department |
+| Stipend | Varies by route (some funded, some not specified) |

 Types of IISc Summer Internships 2026